20 Money Saving Tips

 - Use rice to clean out stains in bottles and vases.
 Just pour half a hand full of rice into the bottle, add warm water and soap and then shake.

-- Lemon juice removes stains from wooden and plastic cutting boards.Squeeze some lemon juice on the dirty surface and leave it on for 15 minutes, then wipe off with warm soap water.
+- Lemon juice removes stains from wooden and plastic cutting boards.Squeeze some lemon juice on the dirty surface and leave it on for 15 minutes, then wipe off with warm soapy water.

 - MEALS BY DEALS – If you want to save on groceries, know that planning is essential.
 Check on flyer, commercials, local publicity to find out what will be on sale next week.
 Plan your meals by deals around those offers.